LyteFM/di-cograph-java/README.md

 ## Directed Cograph Editing
 Java command-line tool to edit a directed graph with n vertices, vertices named 0 to n-1, into a di-cograph.
 Supported input: .dot, .txt as matrix with 0/1 entries, .jtxt for JGraphT-toString() format.
+For .dot and .jtxt, the vertices must be labeled from 0 to n-1.

 Copyright (C) 2018 Fynn Leitow